 (b) direct judgment to be entered for the person on such terms as to costs or otherwise as the judge thinks proper.

-12. Compliance with directions
+12. Compliance with directions is not contravention of cl.
+1, 3 or 4

 (1) A person does not contravene clause 1, 3 or 4 by doing or omitting to do anything in compliance with a direction received in the course of the person’s employment.